David Avelar | Center for Ecology, Evolution and Environmental Changes, Lisbon University

 How to integrate and implement the Sustainable Development Goals (SDG) in a city, while taking in consideration the lessons from Nature?
 How to transfer ecological knowledge to the spacial, social and economic sphere of a city?
 How to capitalize on ecology and evolution wisdom?

 This session wants to address in particular the UN SDG 11, which covers “Sustainable Cities and Communities”.
 The challenges cities face can be overcome with nature-based solutions in ways that allow them to continue to thrive and grow, while improving resource use and reducing pollution and poverty.

-The discussion will follow the Open Space Technology and will be about how to apply the scientific evidence about ecosystems dynamics and patterns in cities in different domains: socio-economic, energy and transportation; food consumption and production; resource use efficiency.
+The discussion will follow the Open Space Technology at the Permaculture Living Lab and will be about how to apply the scientific evidence about ecosystems dynamics and patterns in cities in different domains: socio-economic, energy and transportation; food consumption and production; resource use efficiency.

 Acknowledging HortaFCUL Permaculture project bred at Lisbon University, from which the Permaculture Living Lab flourished, it will be shared ten years of lessons and it contributions for a sustainable future.

 Econics: dynamics and functioning of complex and holarchically nested ecological systems